dapopov-st/sql-finetune/README.md

 - Fine tuning meta-llama/Llama-3.2-3B-Instruct with LoRA: execution rate starts at 80-90% percent for the original model, but the results are not accurate (no full matches, but did not investigate close matches).
 Fine tuning on the exoplanets data set took less than 2 minutes and still results in a 90% execution rate but now also a result accuracy of 70% (with affordances granted to differences in column names/multiple ways to interpret one of the questions).
 In addition, the original model with weights in full precision took over 6.5 minutes to generate 10 queries whereas the fine tuned LoRA version took 12 seconds per 10 queries.
 See notebook Fine_tune_llama3.ipynb for details.

-- meta-llama/Llama-3.2-3B-Instruct full fine tune:  Full fine tune led to training instability and did not improve results.
-I suspect that this may be remedied (perhaps by reducing the learning rate), but it may be excessive to change the weights of the entire model given only 50 or so training examples used for training (see Fine_tune_llama3_fullft_overtrained.ipynb).
+- meta-llama/Llama-3.2-3B-Instruct full fine tune:  Full fine tune trained stably but did not markedly improve results.
+Interestingly, 'INTERVAL' was still used in generated query after 15 epochs, but not after 25 epochs of fine tuning.
+This suggests that doing stage 1 SQLite fine tune and longer training are possible substitutes.
+See Fine_tune_llama3_fullft.ipynb.

 - meta-llama/Llama-3.1-8B-Instruct LoRA fine tune: As expected, the larger model was more accurate than smaller ones out of the box (getting 40% accuracy prior to fine tuning).
 LoRA fine tune of meta-llama/Llama-3.1-8B-Instruct for 20 epochs led to 50% execution accuracy and about 70% 'fuzzy match' accuracy (which gives affordances to differing column names and other minor differences), see Fine_tune_llama3_8b_longer_train.ipynb.

 Additional training with extra data and other observations:
 - After identifying the validation examples that have proven to be the most difficult, I generated 10 more examples of a type resembling (but not too similar to) those examples.
 See https://huggingface.co/datasets/dpv/exoplanets-sql2 for data where these examples were added to the training set.
 As the rest of the approach, this runs the risk of overfitting to the validation set, of course.
 While in production it would be necessary to have a dedicated test set to rule this out, the approach nonetheless offers a path forward.
-- With these examples, meta-llama/Llama-3.2-3B-Instruct fine tuned with LoRA gave similar performance, but DoRA yielded 100% execution rate and 80% accuracy (with affordances given to column name differences, for example).
+- With these examples, meta-llama/Llama-3.2-3B-Instruct fine tuned with LoRA gave similar performance, but *DoRA* yielded 100% execution rate and 80% accuracy (with affordances given to column name differences, for example).
 See Fine_tune_llama3_dora_extra10.ipynb.
-- Another possibility is to first fine tune the model on SQLite data (such as umesh16071973/SQLite_Training_Dataset from Hugging Face), yet it appears that even with a handful of examples, the model almost never makes mistakes in regards to using the correct SQL dialect.
+- Additional possibility is to first fine tune the model on SQLite data (such as umesh16071973/SQLite_Training_Dataset from Hugging Face), yet it appears that even with a handful of examples, the model almost never makes mistakes in regards to using the correct SQL dialect.